Joto Kando Kolkatatei: Announcement

 The film was announced with an announcement poster on 24 August 2023.
-It revealed the title of the film along with the name of the lead cast, the director, editor, cinematographer, art director, costume designer and music composer.
-The poster featured many iconic elements of the Kolkata cityscape in the backdrop, including the yellow ambassador and the heritage Kolkata trams.
+It revealed the title of the film along with the names of the lead cast, the director, editor, cinematographer, art director, costume designer, and music composer.
+The poster featured many iconic elements of the Kolkata cityscape in the backdrop, including the yellow Ambassador and the heritage Kolkata trams.

 Development

-The film's title Joto Kando Kolkatatei has allusion to Satyajit Ray's "Joto Kando Kathmandute".
+The film's title, Joto Kando Kolkatatei, has an allusion to Satyajit Ray's "Joto Kando Kathmandute".
 It has multiple references to different Feluda novels written by Satyajit Ray.
-In an interview, director Anik Dutta said that Joto Kando Kolkatatei is a original story in itself and also serves as a tribute to Satyajit Ray for having the flavour of Ray's Feluda novels.
-Dutta had written the script many years ago but he couldn't start the filming owing to casting and production issues.
+Initially, the film was named Hemenbabaur Heyali but was later changed to Joto Kando Kolkatatei because "it isn't only about a heyali," as per the director.
+In an interview, director Anik Dutta said that Joto Kando Kolkatatei is an original story in itself and also serves as a tribute to Satyajit Ray for having the flavour of Ray's Feluda novels.

-The director got the idea of making this film on Satyajit Ray's centenary year and wanted it to be slightly biographical, like his Aparajito.
-But after Aparajito was released, he didn't want to be repetitive.
-He named his lead Topshe, because as per him "It was easier to be Topshe than Feluda.
+Dutta had written the script many years ago, but he couldn't start the filming owing to casting and production issues.
+He got the idea of making this film on Satyajit Ray's centenary year.
+He named his lead Topshe, because as per him, "It was easier to be Topshe than Feluda.
 Feluda was too perfect, too sharp.
 Topshe was the boy who saw, who narrated.
 He was us."

-The director mentioned in an interview that he thought about writing a story keeping the character of Topshe in centre.
-He wanted to mold the character of Topshe from Satyajit Ray's Feluda novels in a new way but he couldn't write a Feluda script owing to copyright issues.
-He mentioned that the character is inspired and not the actual Topshe from Feluda series.
+He mentioned that the character is inspired by, but is not the actual, Topshe from the Feluda series.

-Later, he spoke with Satyajit Ray's son Sandip Ray regarding the permission and copyright infringement.
-Receiving a green signal, he sent the partially completed script to producer Firdausal Hasan, who insisted him to carry on and complete the story.
-Initially, the film was named Hemenbabaur Heyali but was later changed to Joto Kando Kolkatatei because "It isn't only about a heyali" as per the director.
+The director added in an interview that when he thought about writing a story, keeping the character of Topshe in the center, he wanted to mold the character of Topshe from Satyajit Ray's Feluda novels in a new way, but he couldn't write a Feluda script owing to copyright issues.
+Later, he spoke with Satyajit Ray's son, Sandip Ray, regarding the permission and copyright infringement.
+Receiving a green signal, he sent the partially completed script to producer Firdausal Hasan, who insisted he carry on and complete the story.